 - Wilderness Retreat : The wilds of the Cairngorm National Park await you on this unique women’s only wilderness retreat.
 Based in a bright and airy Highland lodge that specialises in fresh, locally sourced seasonal food, you’ll get the chance to experience the magic of Scotland with like-minded women.
 Over the course of a week, you’ll enjoy exploring the varied landscape, learn and practice new wilderness skills, and challenge yourself in a friendly and supportive environment.

 Explore Scotland at your own pace by going on a self guided walking holiday.
 Taking on the challenge of one of Scotland’s long distance trails is a great way to explore the regions you’ll pass through.
 Time slows down to allow you to see much more in the way of wildlife and pause to capture the dramatic views.
-Walk the West Highland Way and pass through some of Scotland’s iconic scenery or walk from coast to coast along the Great Glen Way.
+Walk the West Highland Way and pass through some of Scotland’s iconic scenery.
+We have a West Highland Way: Essential Guide to help you plan.
 Follow the same path once used by Rob Roy MacGregor, Scotland's most notorious outlaw on the Rob Roy Way or hike your way from the sea to the Cairngorms National Park, stopping by Scotland's finest distilleries, on the Speyside Way.

 We can also run private walking holidays - contact us to discuss your ideas and let us design the perfect itinerary for you, regardless of what standard of hiker you are.